Carreau/phd-dissertation/parts/part4.rst

 on liposomes, we first characterise the increase that is only due to the addition of the actin-shell in the absence of myosin.
 By destroying the F-actin via photo-bleaching (:num:`Fig #fig2a`) we compare the shape of the same doublets in the presence and absence of the actin-shell.
-It should be noted that it is established that the actin filaments are destroyed by the bleaching as it frees oxigen radicals that denature the actin monomers.
-Hence, the bleaching process actually destroys the atin cortex (REF!!!).
+It should be noted that it is established that the actin filaments are destroyed by the bleaching as it frees oxygen radicals that denature the actin monomers.
+Hence, the bleaching process actually destroys the actin cortex (:cite:`VanDerGucht2005`).
-This investigation showed that the total contact angle changes by :math:`3.4 \pm 2.0 ^{\circ}` (n=?) after disruption (:num:`Fig #fig2b`) of the actin network.
+This investigation showed that the total contact angle changes by :math:`3.4 \pm 2.0 ^{\circ}` (n=7) after disruption (:num:`Fig #fig2b`) of the actin network.
-Thus we conclude that the effect of the actin-shell is small and negligible compared to the effect we see with myosin (WHAT IS THE CHANGE WITH ACTIN?).
+Thus we conclude that the change of tension due of the actin-shell is small and negligible compared to the change in tension we see with myosin.

 .. _fig2a:
 .. figure:: /figs/Fig_02-A.png